AlanKhanal/mobileLab/README.md

 # mobileLab

 download the zip file.
-open the android path where other project folder ra stored and extract there.
+open the android path where other project folder are stored and extract there.